Causal Explanation for Reinforcement Learning: Quantifying State and Temporal Importance: Introduction

-The field of explainable RL (XRL), a sub-field of explainable AI (XAI), aims to partially address these concerns by providing explanations as to why an RL agent come to a particular conclusion or action.
-While still at its infancy, XRL has made good progress over the past few years, particularly by taking advantage of existing XAI methods \cite{puiutta2020explainable,heuillet2021explainability,wells2021explainable}.
-For instance, inspired by the saliency map method~\cite{simonyan2014deep} in supervised learning which explains image classifiers by highlighting ``important" pixels in terms of classifying images, some XRL methods attempt to to explain the decisions made by an RL agent by generating maps that highlight ``important" state features~\cite{iyer2018transparency,greydanus2018visualizing,mott2019towards}.
+The field of explainable RL (XRL), a sub-field of explainable AI (XAI), aims to partially address these concerns by providing explanations as to why an RL agent arrives at a particular conclusion or action.
+While still in its infancy, XRL has made good progress over the past few years, particularly by taking advantage of existing XAI methods \cite{puiutta2020explainable,heuillet2021explainability,wells2021explainable}.
+For instance, inspired by the saliency map method~\cite{simonyan2014deep} in supervised learning which explains image classifiers by highlighting ``important" pixels in terms of classifying images, some XRL methods attempt to explain the decisions made by an RL agent by generating maps that highlight ``important" state features~\cite{iyer2018transparency,greydanus2018visualizing,mott2019towards}.
 However, there exist at least two major limitations in state-of-the-art XRL methods.
 First, the majority of them take an \textit{associational} perspective.
-For instance, the aforementioned studies quantify ``importance'' of a feature by calculating the correlation between the state feature and an action.
-Since it is well known that ``correlation doesn't imply causation'' \cite{pearl2009causality}, it is possible that features with high correlation may not necessarily be the real ``cause'' of the action therefore resulting in a misleading explanation, which can lead to user skepticism and possibly even rejection of the RL system.
-Second, generally they don't consider \textit{temporal} information, such as the interaction between states and actions over time, which as mentioned previously, is essential in RL.
+For instance, the aforementioned studies quantify the ``importance'' of a feature by calculating the correlation between the state feature and an action.
+Since it is well known that ``correlation doesn't imply causation'' \cite{pearl2009causality}, it is possible that features with a high correlation may not necessarily be the real ``cause'' of the action, resulting in a misleading explanation that can lead to user skepticism and possibly even rejection of the RL system.
+Second, \textit{temporal} information is not generally considered.
+Temporal effects, such as the interaction between states and actions over time, which as mentioned previously is essential in RL, are not taken into account.